-If a potential visitor meets any of the following criteria, he/she is considered a Visiting Researcher/Scholar or VRS:
+If a potential visitor meets the following criteria, he/she is considered a Visiting Researcher/Scholar or VRS:

 For each VRS, the Faculty Sponsor should initiate the hosting procedures described below in the Visiting Researcher/Scholar Hosting Procedures section.
-If at any time an individual who is already on campus extends their stay, changes the nature of their work, or meets any of the criteria above, then they are a VRS and the Faculty Sponsor should initiate the VRS process if they have not already done so.
+If at any time an individual who is already on campus meets any of the criteria above, then they are a VRS and the Faculty Sponsor should initiate the VRS process if they have not already done so.

 - Adjunct faculty or others involved in formal instructional roles (support is offered by the Office of Faculty Affairs)

 - Postdoctoral Research Scholars (support is offered by the Office of Postdoctoral Affairs)

 If you need further clarification as to whether your visitor qualifies as a VRS, please email email@example.com.

 Through the UGA VRS registration procedures in the Office of Research, UGA visiting researchers and scholars will be assigned a UGAID and have appropriate “standing” at UGA.

 Visitors registered with the Visiting Researcher/Scholar program will be assigned a UGAID (81x number).
 They can then acquire a UGACard to access services such as buses and building or lab access.
 Hosting units can request a MyID for the VRS and use this to access any necessary online training.
 Instructions on how to obtain a MyID and UGACard are included when the Office of Research transmits the assigned UGAID back to the Faculty Sponsor.

 Registration through our office also helps ensure liability coverage and clarifies intellectual property agreements.